kietbui/venus_titan_guidance/docs/_static/src/relay_switch/item132_Fibaro_FGS_213_Relay_Switch.rst

 	#.
 Quickly, three times press switch no. 1 or the B-button
 	#.
 If detecting a new device successfully, PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
 Repeat step #3, PhD will announce “The device is being added”
 	#.
-If adding the sensor successfully, PhD will announce “Adding Fibaro Single Switch 2 success” and on Zinno app will display the dialog boxes that indicate user has added device successfully
+If adding the relay successfully, PhD will announce “Adding Fibaro Single Switch 2 success” and on Zinno app will display the dialog boxes that indicate user has added device successfully

 	.. image:: ../../images/relay_switch/Fibaro_Single_Switch_2_d.jpg
 	.. :align: left